unt-libraries/edtf-validate/README.md

 This program will:

 * Determine if a string is valid EDTF according to the specifications provided by the Library of Congress.
-* Allow the user to test if a date is a feature of each level of EDTF. ie. '1964/2008' is a feature of level 0 rules, and '1964~/2008~' is a feature of Level1.
+* Allow the user to test if a date is a feature of each level of EDTF using `isLevel*` functions. i.e. '1964/2008' is a feature introduced in Level 0 rules, and '1964~/2008~' is a feature introduced in Level1.
-* Allow the user to test if a date is valid for each level of EDTF. ie. '2014' is a feature of Level 0 and valid for it, but also valid in Level 1 and Level 2 as all EDTF levels validate dates of itself and levels below it.
+* Allow the user to test if a date is valid for each level of EDTF using `conformsLevel*` functions. i.e. '2014' is a feature introduced in Level 0 and valid for it, but also valid in Level 1 and Level 2 as all EDTF levels validate dates of itself and levels below it.
-  Another example, '2001-25' is a feature of Level 2 hence valid for Level 2, but it is not a valid date in Level 0 and Level 1.
+  Another example, '2001-25' is a feature introduced in Level 2 hence valid for Level 2, but it is not a valid date in Level 0 and Level 1.

-If you're confused what exactly the different levels of EDTF validation implicate, you can read about it in exhaustive detail [here](http://www.loc.gov/standards/datetime/pre-submission.html).
+If you're confused what exactly the different levels of EDTF validation implicate, you can read about it in exhaustive detail [here](https://www.loc.gov/standards/datetime).

 Installation